John A. Macdonald Legacy Review

 • Face Your History...

-by Okimakahn George Lepine , almost 3 years ago
+by Okimakahn George Lepine , about 5 years ago

 One of the most vivid quotes (and goals) he indicated in parliament was to "do away with the tribal system and assimilate the Indian people in all respects"...
 He was also known to strong hold very convictions against the Metis where he even compared Riel to that of a Dog when he was hung.
 He openly stated that the NWMP (pre RCMP) that they "were not ambassadors of goodwill or uniformed men sent to protect Indians; they were the colonizer's occupational forces and hence the oppressors of Indians and Métis."
 We all can go one and on with the...
 Continue reading